 Turn your diploma into a degree

-- Davenport University – Bachelor of Arts in Health Services Administration or Public Safety and Security Management
+- Davenport University – B.A.
+Health Services Administration or Public Safety and Security Management

 - Laurier Brantford – any honours program